 I’ll be the first to admit that single track is not my specialty.
 I do however love it and wish one day to be able to shred it like I do in my dreams.
 Until then, I need a bike that inspires confidence and this Outback stepped up my game.
 Upon dropping in for the final segment of the race I felt light and confident as the bike had a nice flow in and out of the twisting maze.
 Big drops were handled with ease by shifting my weight back and applying minimal pressure to the brakes.
 The bike never felt out of control or sluggish through the turns as the long and low geo resulted in a smooth flow throughout.

 You may be thinking “damn that’s a lot of seat post.”
 And you are right it is.
 This bike is an XL and barely big enough for me.
 My saddle height is a monstrous 855mm so I grabbed an extra long 27.2mm post to jam in for the ride.
 It took a few miles to get used to the drop but eventually, I was right at home.
 Descending Mt.
 Hough on the single track, littered with quick drops and uneven terrain, I was able to keep the rubber side down.
 This litmus test placed a ton of stress on the front end of the bike and in particular the Ritchey disc fork.
-I'm happy to report it performed beautifully, with zero chatter, and even breaking, keeping me from hurling over the bars.
+I'm happy to report it performed beautifully, with zero chatter, and even braking, keeping me from hurling over the bars.
 Add in the stability that comes from the 12mm front and rear thru axles and I was ready to shred.

 Tire choice was difficult for an event as diverse as Grinduro.
 The Outback states it can easily clear 40mm tires.
 With that knowledge, I settled on the Speedmax 40mm from Ritchey.
 Once mounted on the WCS Zeta Disc wheels I took a caliper measurement and the tires registered a healthy 41mm with room to spare on both the front and back.
 The tires were light enough to excel on the pavement but tough enough to get punished on the fire roads.
 While in the lead group of the paved segment I had zero problems keeping up with the pack.
 In the end, I completed the race with no flats, a testament to the durability of this rubber, because there were a ton of people plagued with flats.